Precious Metals: A Jewelry Care, Cleaning and Purchasing Guide

 Platinum (Pt)

-Platinum is quickly becoming the preeminent metal for fine jewelry, having seen a rapid growth in popularity over the recent years.
+Platinum is quickly becoming the pre-eminent metal for fine jewelry, having seen a rapid growth in popularity over the recent years.
 It is a metal more rare, and as a result, more expensive than even gold.

 Platinum is the strongest precious metal found in jewelry.
 Commonly used in bridal and engagement ring settings, platinum is often attributed to bringing out the brilliance of diamonds through its unique shimmery luster.

-Platinum (Pt) Cleaning and Care
+Platinum Jewelry Cleaning and Care

 - While platinum is extremely dense and strong, this precious metal is susceptible to scratching.
 It is recommended that you store platinum jewelry separately, in a velvet pouch if possible.

-- Avoid the use of heavy cleaning solutions, and be sure to remove platinum jewelry prior to manual labor.
+- Avoid the use of heavy cleaning solutions and be sure to remove platinum jewelry prior to manual labor.

 Palladium (Pd)

-Palladium resembles the vibrant coloring of silvery grayed Platinum.
+Palladium resembles the vibrant coloring of silvery-grayed platinum.
 However, there are strong differences between the two chemically.

 Palladium exhibits strong ductile and malleable qualities, yet it is the least dense and has the lowest melting point of all the precious metals.
 Palladium is among the top three most commonly used metals in manufacturing white gold alloys.